souvik0306/Robotics-Specialization/Mobility/README.md

 # Robotics-Specialization

-This folder is a part of Coursera's Robotics: Mobility Course by University of Pennsylvania
+This folder is a part of Coursera's Mobility: Robotics Specialization Course by University of Pennsylvania

 Quiz 1 -
 1. Force